g1mv/density/README.md

 **Cheetah** ( *DENSITY_COMPRESSION_MODE_CHEETAH_ALGORITHM* )

-Cheetah was developed in conjunction with Piotr Tarsa (https://github.com/tarsa).
+Cheetah was developed in conjunction with [Piotr Tarsa](https://github.com/tarsa).
 It is derived from chameleon and uses swapped double dictionary lookups and predictions.
 It can be extremely good with highly compressible data (ratio reaching 10% or less).
 On typical compressible data compression ratio is about 50% or less.
 It is still extremely fast for both compression and decompression and is a great, efficient all-rounder algorithm.